Summary

 8. Office Supplies

-It’s a good idea to keep some basic office supplies on hand in case people need to use them.
-These items can be easily purchased on Amazon pretty cheap.
-Make sure you purchase:
+It’s a good idea to keep some basic office supplies on hand like:

 - Pens